Visiting Research Fellows

 Dr Andy Cook is a researcher working in support of the University of Huddersfield’s undergraduate “Hands on History” module, helping students utilise material in the South Pennine Archives at Pennine Heritage.
 He has been involved in this collaborative project as part of the Knowledge Transfer Partnership between the University and Pennine Heritage since early 2022.

 Dr Jeremy Hopwood is an independent scientist and affiliate of the University of Huddersfield.
-He is interested in the chemistry of natural waters and drinking waters, and is passionate about promoting science to the public. https://uk.linkedin.com/in/jeremy-hopwood-38814b79
+His research is the chemistry of natural waters, drinking waters and lead in tap water.
+He helps run the What's in Our water WIOW workshops at the National Coal Mining Museum and is currently designing an environmental workshop for Pennine Heritage on the Ibbot Royd Clough stream that runs near the Heritage centre.
+He is passionate about promoting science to the public. https://uk.linkedin.com/in/jeremy-hopwood-38814b79

 Dr Glynn Jones is a Subject Leader for Postgraduate Taught Courses in the School of Education, University of Huddersfield where he started work in 2009.
 He has a background in secondary education, further education and TEFL in the UK, Indonesia and Japan.
 His research focuses on professional training, the development of workplace skills and non-formal learning.